So, the time has finally arrived to join Morri2Africa.

 So, when Laura first mentioned Morri2Africa and asked if it was a crazy idea, I assumed it was a rhetorical question.

 After a particularly long local bus ride!

 I first met Laura when I worked for Tucan Travel.
-She was new to the company and learning about Europe by joining a trip, I was a manager going to review operations and oversee leader training.
-Laura admitted she was a little nervous about travelling with me, but it didn’t take long and a few drinks before we realised we were peas in a pod.
-Now we are about to be two peas in a very small blue pod called Charlie, with no air-conditioning, during peak North African summer.
+She was new to the company and learning about Europe by joining a trip, I was a manager reviewing operations and leader training.
+Laura admitted she was a little nervous about travelling with me, but it didn’t take long before we realised we were peas in a pod.
+Now we are about to be two peas in a very small blue pod called Charlie.
+With no air-conditioning, during peak North African summer.